[Review]THE YAMAZAKI SINGLE MALT WHISKY AGED 18 YEARS

 (3).
 Whisky and I (Masataka Taketsuru)

 Masataka Taketsuru, the founder of Nikka Whisky, devoted his life to brewing whisky in Japan.
-This is a revised and reprinted version of the autobiography of a man who simply loved whiskey and talked about himself.
+This is a revised and reprinted version of the autobiography of a man who simply loved whisky and talked about himself.
 The book vividly depicts the days when he went to Scotland alone to study as a young man and overcame many hardships to complete Japanese whisky, as well as his companion, Rita.

 (4).
 A Letter of Challenge from a New Generation Distillery

 Launching in 2019.
-With the world experiencing an unprecedented whisky boom, what were the managers of craft distilleries thinking and what were their thoughts as they took on the challenge of making whiskey?
+With the world experiencing an unprecedented whisky boom, what were the managers of craft distilleries thinking and what were their thoughts as they took on the challenge of making whisky?
 This book tells the stories of 13 craft distillery owners, including Ichiro Hido of Venture Whisky, famous for his Ichirose Malt, who inspired the birth of craft distilleries in Japan.

 (5).
 Whiskey Rising

 This is the Japanese version of Whisky Risng, published in the US in 2016, with much updated content.
-Not only does it describe the history of Japanese whiskey in detail, but it also includes data on all the distilleries in Japan, including the craft distilleries that have been founded in recent years.
+Not only does it describe the history of Japanese whisky in detail, but it also includes data on all the distilleries in Japan, including the craft distilleries that have been founded in recent years.
 The book also includes descriptions of the legendary bottles that have been released, as well as information on bars where Japanese whisky can be found.